Advisory Council

 Vice President and Executive Medical Director, Healthfirst

 Dr. Susan Beane joined Healthfirst in 2009, bringing with her extensive professional experience in managed care.
-As Vice President and Executive Medical Director at Healthfirst, Dr. Beane focuses on care management and clinical provider partnerships, programs especially designed to improve the delivery of vital, evidence-based health care to our members.
+As Vice President and Executive Medical Director at Healthfirst, Beane focuses on care management and clinical provider partnerships, programs especially designed to improve the delivery of vital, evidence-based health care to our members.
 Dr. Beane, is a strong proponent of collaborating with and engaging providers to improve health outcomes.

-Dr. Beane leads Healthfirst in collaborating with major healthcare delivery systems, local, and national policy experts on the design, implementation, and dissemination of innovative, outcomes focused models of care.
+Beane leads Healthfirst in collaborating with major healthcare delivery systems, local, and national policy experts on the design, implementation, and dissemination of innovative, outcomes focused models of care.
 Her research contributions span health of caregivers, obesity, and maternal health.

-Prior to joining Healthfirst, she served as Chief Medical Officer for Affinity Health Plan for five years—during which time she helped Affinity’s plan become a top performer in quality and member satisfaction.
+Prior to joining Healthfirst, Beane served as Chief Medical Officer for Affinity Health Plan for five years—during which time she helped Affinity’s plan become a top performer in quality and member satisfaction.
 Before that, she worked at AmeriChoice and HIP USA, as Medical Director.

-Dr. Beane is a graduate of Princeton University and Columbia University College of Physicians and Surgeons.
+Beane is a graduate of Princeton University and Columbia University College of Physicians and Surgeons.

 Deneane Brown-Blackmon